What is the opposite of being motivated to succeed?

 Or are they?

 According to the study, some students disengage from school activities, skip classes, put off studying.
 Or, maybe don’t study or go to school at all.
 Not because they don’t take their performance seriously.
-But because they take it so seriously they’re terrified of failing.
+But because they take it so seriously they have a deep fear of failure.

-A student failing because they’re afraid of failing.
+A student failing because they’re afraid of failure.
 It sounds like one of those hopelessly absurd situations.
 A catch-22.
 Or a snake trying to eat its own tail kind of a thing.

 How could this be?

 We all pretty much agree that if you succeed without putting much effort into something then it must mean you have talent.
 It follows that if you do put real effort into something and fail, then you lack ability.

 Suppose you’re afraid that you lack ability.
 Then the best way to avoid confirming that suspicion is to never put effort in.
 That way, at least you can preserve some of your self-worth.
 Now, you’re motivated to fail.